department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility/pre-need.md

 <li class="process-step list-two">

-**Choose the VA national cemetery where you’d prefer to be buried.** [Find a VA national cemetery](https://www.vets.gov/facilities/).
+**Choose the VA national cemetery where you’d prefer to be buried.** [Find a VA national cemetery](/facilities/).

 **Please note:**

-- **This application is only for national cemeteries.** If you'd like to be buried at a state or tribal Veterans cemetery, check the site you want ahead of time.
+- **This application is only for national cemeteries.** If you'd like to be buried in a state or tribal Veterans cemetery, check the site you want ahead of time.
 Some state Veterans cemeteries require that you live in that state or have other rules around eligibility.
 [Find a state Veterans cemetery](https://www.cem.va.gov/cem/cems/listcem.asp).

 - **This application doesn’t apply to Arlington National Cemetery or the United States Soldiers and Airmen's Home National Cemetery.** If you'd like to be buried in either of these Department of the Army cemeteries, please call <a href="tel:+18779078585">877-907-8585</a>.